-This week if you’re an American, you will probably sit down for a big meal with family and friends.
+If you’re an American celebrating Thanksgiving, you will probably sit down for a big meal with family and friends.
 You will be celebrating a holiday known as Thanksgiving.
-Each of us has an idea about the Thanksgiving real story.
+Each of us has an idea about the real story of Thanksgiving.
 However, is what we’ve been taught the real story?
 Whenever we are presented with a story from history, we hear details and register their meaning with other things we’ve been taught.
 Therefore, there is some debate over the real story behind Thanksgiving.
 Let’s look at this holiday’s history and discover what it has in common with a Nursery Rhyme.

 Thanksgiving story short (and informative)